What does Affiliate Marketing mean?

 Companies can leverage affiliate networks which are aggregators of affiliate offers to reach thousands of affiliates and employ a small army of promoters on a performance related pay basis.
 This provides a cost effective method to scale well performing products fast.

 The largest affiliates will promote offers using performance marketing campaigns.
 This might be using banners, search ads or social media influencers.
+Here is a more in depth article about what is online marketing, which includes details on traffic sources, optimisation and landing page design.

 Affiliates tend to live and die at the cutting edge of the performance marketing industry so they are up-to-date with the latest traffic sources, techniques and systems to run effective marketing campaigns.